 As mentioned in Shanti Parva, Karna is supposed to be the genuine and close friend of Duryodhana.
 Karna was a support system of Duryodhana in the war of Kurukshetra and he always thought Karna superior to Arjuna.

 From the very childhood, Kauravas always hated Pandavas.
 Duryodhana even attempted to kill Bhima by feeding him the poisoned feast.

 Division of Kingdom – Hastinapur, and Khandavprastha

-As suggested by Bhisma, the kingdom was divided so as to remove chaos and quarrel between Pandavas and Kauravas.
+As suggested by Bhisma, the kingdom was divided so as to remove chaos and quarrels between Pandavas and Kauravas.
 Yudhishthira gets half of the Kingdom, Khandavprastha, which was the barren and rocky forest initially.
 And Duryodhana becomes the crown prince of Hastinapur.
-Duryodhana managed the state affairs with a bunch of his advisers including his uncle Shakuni, brother Dushasana, Bhishma, Vidhura and friend Karna.
+Duryodhana managed the state affairs with a bunch of his advisers including his uncle Shakuni, brother Dushasana, Bhishma, Vidhura, and friend Karna.

 The Game of Dice

 After Duryodhana returned from a visit to Indraprastha he told about his insult to his uncle Shakuni.
 Shakuni then planned a game of dice to rob Yudhishthira and his kingdom.
 Shakuni sent an invitation to the dice game.
 The game was supposed to be played between Shakuni and Yudhisthir.